Graduate Degree Programs (Masters and Ph.D)

 Marine Ecosystems & Society

-Marine Ecosystems and Society (MES) students undertake basic and applied research and training activities that contribute to policy development and management of marine resources and tailor their course selections to match their individual career objectives.
-Graduates are equipped to deal with issues of conservation, preservation, allocation, and utilization of natural resources.
-MES also offers academic tracks in aquaculture management and underwater marine cultural resources.
+Marine Ecosystems and Society (MES) students undertake basic, theoretical and applied research in the assessment and management of marine resources.
+Students can tailor their course selections to match their individual research and career objectives.
+Graduates gain required knowledge to deal with issues of utilization, management, conservation and sustainability of marine natural resources.

 MES offers Doctor of Philosophy (PhD), Master of Science (MS), and Master of Professional Science (MPS) degrees.